 Starting about 2 inches from the outer edge of your cake, cut a round circle.

-Cut remaining cake into wedges (or smaller for those who just want a taste).
+Cut remaining 6 in. cake into 12 wedges (or smaller for those who just want a taste).

 Here are a few additional tips and tricks to make slicing and serving a piece of cake!: